Logo Icon

 6. Prioritise Your Tasks

-Because of limited time, it is critical to prioritise your tasks based on their importance.
+Due to limited time, it is critical to prioritise your tasks by importance.
 Concentrate your efforts and resources on areas that require significant improvement.

 7. Utilise Weekends and Holidays